ruiyi-yang/ruiyi-yang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-My research interests revolve around **Development Economics**, **Social Networks and Interactions**, and **Intergenerational Governance**, with a focus on how economic growth and policy interventions shape long-term social and spatial transformations while fostering sustainable development.
-I am also interested in understanding how social structures, institutional mechanisms, and urban policies influence mobility and the welfare of future generations.
+My research interests revolve around **Development Economics**, **Social Networks and Interactions**, and **Intergenerational Governance**, with a focus on how economic growth and policy interventions shape long-term social and spatial transformations.
+I am also interested in understanding how social structures and institutional mechanisms influence mobility and the welfare of future generations.

 My first name is pronounced rway-ee.